micro-os-plus/build-helper-xpack/templates/README-3RD-PARTY.md

 - `master`, follows the original Arm `master`
 - `xpack`, with the latest stable version (default)
-- `xpack-develop`, with the current development version
+- ``, with the current development version

-All development is done in the `xpack-develop` branch, and contributions via Pull Requests should be directed to this branch.
+All development is done in the `` branch, and contributions via Pull Requests should be directed to this branch.
 (Only contributions related to the xPack integration are accepted, functional contributions should be addressed to the upstream project.)

-When new releases are published, the `xpack-develop` branch is merged into `xpack`.
+When new releases are published, the `` branch is merged into `xpack`.

 ## Developer info